arielkirkwood/melodic-web/docs/4.0/components/tooltips.md

 ---
 layout: docs
 title: Tooltips
-description: Documentation and examples for adding custom Bootstrap tooltips with CSS and JavaScript using CSS3 for animations and data-attributes for local title storage.
+description: Documentation and examples for adding custom Melodic tooltips with CSS and JavaScript using CSS3 for animations and data-attributes for local title storage.
 group: components
 toc: true
 ---